Prepare the YAML configuration file#

 Using approximated model operator#

-To use an approximated model operator with the response-functions
+To use an approximated model operator with the response-functions mode,

-the use_model_approximation
+set the use_model_approximation argument to true.

 Multiple species with different lifetimes#